Mtanaka77/Macro-particle_Simulation_for_Magnetic_Reconnection/README.md

-## Largescale Electromagnetic Particle Simulation of High-Temperature Plasmas ##
+## Macro-Particle Simulation of Magnetic Reconnection ##

-This page is discussed on the large-scale electromagnetic code (J. Comp.
+This page is discussed on the macro-particle electromagnetic simulation (J. Comp.
 Physics, 1993, Ref.
 1), and magnetic reconnection (Phys.
 Plasmas, 1995, Ref.
 3).

 ### Magnetic Reconnection in Solar-Magnetospheric Couplings ###